tomsrocket/spass-mit-daten/README.md

 That command ^ does the following things:
 1. Generate screenshots of all websites via: npx phantomjs generate-website-previews.js
 2. Optimize the screenshot images to width 480px via: node generate-thumbnails.js
+3. Download pdf files and create screenshots of the first page

 ## Development